 WPForms is another popular plugin for creating various forms: payment, subscription, registration, etc. It has a free version with great possibilities.
 It also works on the principle of drag and drop.
 Therefore, even a beginner can compile any form layout.

 WPForms is compatible with various plugins and payment systems, including Stripe and PayPal (only in the pro version).

 Also, WPForms has integration with mailing services, so it will be easy for you to send emails to your subscribers and remind them of important events.

 JetFormBuilder vs. WPForms Lite Features Comparison

 The JetFormBuilder and WPForms Lite plugins are very similar.
 They help to create various forms and arrange them as needed.

 Let’s start the comparison with the most interesting – free features.
 Each of the plugins has a free version that users love a lot.

 So let’s start with the accessible features of WPForms.

 This plugin allows you to select one of the many fields to create forms.
-Name, email, text, number, number slider, dropdown, multiple choice, checkbox, reCAPTCHA/hCaptcha, GDPR Agreement.
+Name, email, text, number, number slider, dropdown, multiple choice, checkbox, reCAPTCHA/hCaptcha.
 The plugin also sends messages to users after filling out the form.
 The free version contains form notification emails and confirmation messages on form submission.

 WPForms Lite allows you to publish forms with the classic editor, shortcodes, and block editor support.
 WPForms also integrates email marketing services like Mailchimp, GetResponse, Active Campaign, and Zapier.
-But the free WPForms Lite version supports only Constant Contact.
+But these features are available only in the PRO version.